2023 Solar Incentives Guide for Linton Hall, VA - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC provides a tax credit for a specific percentage of the cost of your solar system.
+When someone says "solar incentives," you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

 State & Local Solar Incentives